-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES

-- 2. An alcohol and substance abuse testing program which complies with the standards of 49 CFR Part 382; - 3.
-Criminal background checks conducted periodically that assure the criteria of MSM Chapter 100 are met; - 4.
+- 3. Criminal background checks conducted periodically that assure the criteria of MSM Chapter 100 are met; - 4.
 Signage on all vehicles identifying those operating under any exemption from Nevada Transportation Authority (NTA) regulation; - 5.
 Documentation in each vehicle of any exemption from NTA regulation; and - 6.
 Current provider agreements with Nevada Medicaid.

 As a contracted agent of the Director of the Department of Health and Human Services (DHHS), subject to the requirements of NRS § 422.2705 and NRS § 706.745 the NET broker may utilize the services of motor carriers that are exempt from certain certification requirements of the NTA of the Department of Business and Industry.
 Prior to exercising this option, the NET broker shall, with the assistance of the NTA, establish and utilize an inspection program designed to ensure that vehicles used by these motor carriers, and their operations, are safe.
 The NET broker shall also require these same motor carriers to submit proof of a liability insurance policy, certificate of insurance or surety which is substantially equivalent in form and is in the same amount or in a greater amount than the policy, certificate or surety required by the Department of Motor Vehicles (DMV) pursuant to NRS 706.291 for a similar situated motor carrier.
-The NET broker shall certify the transportation providers meet insurance requirements, vehicle safety standards, and driver background and drug tests cited in this Chapter before a letter of exemption will be issued by DHCFP for that transportation provider.
+The NET broker shall certify the transportation providers meet insurance requirements, vehicle safety standards, and driver background and drug tests cited in this chapter before a letter of exemption will be issued by DHCFP for that transportation provider.

-- M. The NET broker is encouraged and expected to use recipient vouchers and/or volunteer programs to provide the most cost-efficient transportation service to the recipient if such transportation is appropriate to meet the needs of the recipient.
+- M. The NET broker is encouraged and expected to use recipient vouchers and/or volunteer programs to provide the most cost efficient transportation service to the recipient if such transportation is appropriate to meet the needs of the recipient.
 The broker shall verify and document that vehicles and drivers used in reimbursement and volunteer programs comply with appropriate State operating requirements, driver's licensure, vehicle registration and insurance coverage requirements. - N. The NET broker will be available as a resource to the DHCFP's fiscal agent or contracted MCO when medically necessary covered services must be provided outside a recipient's community.
-The NET broker will advise the fiscal agent or contracted MCO regarding such factors as distance and transportation availability. - O. The NET broker must submit claims for service outside of capitation to the DHCFP utilizing the nationally recognized International Classification of Diseases (ICD) and current electronic data interchange (EDI) standards, as approved by the Center for Medicare and Medicaid Services (CMS).
+The NET broker will advise the fiscal agent or contracted MCO regarding such factors as distance and transportation availability. - O. The NET broker must submit claims for service outside of capitation to the DHCFP utilizing the nationally recognized International Classification of Diseases (ICD) and current electronic data interchange (EDI) standards, as approved by the Centers of Medicare and Medicaid Services (CMS).

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES